masud-src/OncoTUM/README.md

 ## About

-OncoSTR is written by Marlon Suditsch
+OncoTUM is written by Marlon Suditsch